 The shoulder season: May, June; and November and December

-Starting to get really hot.
+Starting to get hot and humid.
 Some cheaper hotel rates can be found.
 Still quite busy.

 The off peak season: July, August, September, October

-Hot, but the real problem is the humidity: it's drippingly humid.
+Hot, but the real problem is the humidity: it's dripping humid.
 Hotel and guesthouse prices 40% lower.
-Key West is quiet, a small number of restaurants close for a month or 2 (they take their vacations during these months because it's really pretty quiet in Key West.
-Not deserted but quiet!).
+Key West is quiet, a small number of restaurants close for a month or two (they take their vacations during these months because it's really pretty quiet in Key West.
+Not deserted, but very quiet!).

 LINK ON MY BLOG: My top 4 hotels in Key West

 So what does all that mean for when to visit?
 Month by month guide

 January New Year's - Key West is very busy for new year, hotels and guest houses will charge extra premium to stay for New year's eve.
 The week after is a little quieter and nice time to visit.

 Rest of January, Feb and March - Lovely, perfect weather.
 Very little rain.
 KW is the hottest place in America during these months.
 If you don't mind the high cost of hotels, and like it busy, busy, busy then this is the time for you.
 Bars will be full, Duval Street will be extra crazy, better restaurants will need reservations.
 Room rates are likely to be 40% more expensive than off peak time.

 April through June - Great weather and KW is busy, but just a little less mad busy than Jan to March.
 You'll find some bargain room rates in April and by the time we get to May (the official end to the high season) even in the best places and hotels, room rates will be reduced.
 Expect room rates in May to be 40% lower than in February.